Ewan3141/ewan3141.github.com/_posts/2017-06-21-Github-template.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>I learned through trying different pieces of code, initially i used one line to come up with the correct answer, but the problem i had with that was that it came up with an error.
+    <td>I learned through trying different pieces of code, initially i used one line to come up with the correct answer, but the problem I had with that was that it came up with an error.
 I then used a lot more variables and managed to get a piece of code that worked.</td>
   </tr>
   <tr>
     <th>What limited my learning?
 Which habits do I need to work on? </th>